PaNOSC-ViNYL/SimEx/Sources/doc/source/index.rst

 A final test report is appended.

-NOTE 4 (Large Test Files): If you pulled the sources via git and encounter test failures where the test log mentions something like "hdf file could not be read", make sure you issued a "git lsf pull" command at least once.
+NOTE 4 (Large Test Files): If you pulled the sources via git and encounter test failures where the test log mentions something like "hdf file could not be read", make sure you issued a "git lfs pull" command at least once.
-This is not a standard git command, you have to install git-lsf (e.g. via https://git-lfs.github.com/).
+This is not a standard git command, you have to install git-lfs (e.g. via https://git-lfs.github.com/).

 NOTE 5 (segfault in WavePropagatorTest.py): If you receive a segfault when running the test module WavePropagatorTest.py, try the following command to fix: